kdillo893/DevStackPractice/NOTES.md

 # Future

-I don't like Java much right now, but it is something I'm familiar with and would only need to learn a couple things to feel like my skills are at an "advanced" level.
+Java is something I'm familiar with and would only need to learn a couple things to feel like my skills are at an "advanced" level.

 What are those things?:
 * how to use annotations to direct the java compilers,
-* digging into how things are compiled and linked (like I've done with C)
+* digging into how things are compiled and linked (like I've done with C),
-* Streaming objects
+* Streaming objects,
+* learning some of the common libraries,
 * ...